hugomf/jkafka-file-connector/README.md

 # Apache Kafka File Connector

-This Example will show how can to create a Kafka connector and test it with docker compose
+This Example will show how to create a Kafka connector and test it with docker compose